lorien/grab/docs2/source/api_grab_cookie.rst

 Module grab.cookie
 ==================

-This modules contains some classes to operate cookies.
+This module contains some classes to work with cookies.

 .. autofunction:: create_cookie